libreobjet/open-guide/motivation.md

 Famous designers work like big brands, where their products are fabricated on the other side of the planet to limit costs and keep prices low for the end market while keeping a comfortable margin for the producers.

 #### Mass production
 Design for manufacturing, where standard sizes are the norm and your products have to fit in predefined boxes.
-How fast can you get your porduct out and in what numbers?
+How fast can you get your product out and in what numbers?

 #### Design for the rich
 Quality design is a luxury product.
 Only the rich can access it.

 #### Design and technology
-Designer are always excited about the latest technology.
+Designers are always excited about the latest technology.
 Design for the third industrial revolution or with the latest materials from NASA.
 But what are we designing for?

 Design for humans
 ---------------------------